d6lts/flag/README.txt

 to give all the control to the administrator.
 Using this module, the site administrator can provide an arbitrary number of 'flags'.

-A flag is really just a boolean toggle that is set on a node.
-Flags may be per-user, meaning that each user can flag a node individually or not, or global, meaning that the node is either flagged or it is not flagged, and any user who changes that changes it for everyone.
+A flag is really just a boolean toggle that is set on a node, comment, or user.
+Flags may be per-user, meaning that each user can flag an item individually, or global, meaning that the item is either flagged or it is not flagged, and any user who changes that changes it for everyone.

-In this way, additional flags (similar to published and sticky) can be put on nodes and dealt with by the system however the administration likes.
+In this way, additional flags (similar to 'published' and 'sticky') can be put on nodes, or other items, and dealt with by the system however the administration likes.

-Each flag allows the administrator to choose the 'flag this' text, and whether that appears for the node teaser as well as the full node view.
+Each flag allows the administrator to choose the 'flag this' text, and the place where the user interface for flagging the item will appear (For example: for nodes, whether a flagging link appears on the node teaser as well on the full node view).

 Each flag can be restricted to use only by certain roles.
-Each flag provides data to the Views module, and provides a default view to list 'my bookmarks'.
+Each flag provides data to the Views module, and provides a default view to list 'My bookmarks'.
 These default views are somewhat crude, but are easily tailored to whatever the system administrator would like it to do.

-Each flag also provides an 'argument type' to the Views module that can be used to allow a user to view other people's flagged content.
+Each flag also provides an 'argument' to the Views module that can be used to allow a user to view other people's flagged content.
 This isn't turned on by default anywhere, though, and the administrator will need to construct a view in order to take advantage of it.

-The module will come installed with a simple flag called "bookmark" and a simple view for 'my bookmarks'.
+The module will come installed with a simple flag called "bookmarks" and a simple view for 'My bookmarks'.
 This is a default view provided by the Flag module, but can be customized to fit the needs of your site.
-To customize this view, go to admin/build/views and find the 'flags_1' view.
+To customize this view, go to admin/build/views and find the 'flags_bookmarks' view.
 Click the 'Add' action to customize the view.
 Once saved, the new version of the view will be used rather than the one provided by Flag.

-Besides editing the default view that comes with the module, Flag provides many views filters, fields, and sort criteria to make all sorts of displays possible relating to the number of times a node has been flagged.
+Besides editing the default view that comes with the module, Flag provides many views filters, fields, and sort criteria to make all sorts of displays possible relating to the number of times an item has been flagged.

 This module was formerly known as Views Bookmark.

+Ongoing development by Nathan Haug and mystery man Mooffie.

 Originally written by Earl Miles.
-New features and maintenance by Nathan Haug and mystery man Mooffie.

 Recommended Modules
 -------------------